 I would also like to ask Ms O'Connor and Ms O'Malley-Dunlop some questions.
 I thank them for coming in.
 I thought Ms O'Connor's point a very practical and important one.
 We can talk about a referendum but there will be a campaign and we as politicians have a responsibility to ensure that what we put forward is likely to win.

 I listened very carefully to what Ms O'Connor was saying about a divisive campaign and this is something that the Minister will have to take into account.
 Deleting the article might indeed give rise to a divisive campaign because people might say that the Government is taking away any recognition and this could be seen as grounds to oppose the deletion.
-If it were to come down to a matter of deletion or amendment, which would the National Women's Council favour?
+If it were to come down to a matter of deletion or amendment, which would the National Women's Council of Ireland favour?

 Ms Orla O'Connor

 We would favour an amendment.
-At the Constitutional Convention the National Women's Council put forward that the Constitution should be amended and that there should be a recognition of care.
+At the Constitutional Convention the National Women's Council of Ireland put forward that the Constitution should be amended and that there should be a recognition of care.
 We are conscious of some of the issues around this, particularly around the definition of the family.
 There is a question of where.
 We are very conscious of what IHREC has said, namely what it would mean if we were to put this into Article 45.
 That is part of the reason we want to opportunity to thrash this matter out in more detail and we are very conscious that that opportunity was not there at the Constitutional Convention.
 The rights of the carer and the rights of the person receiving the care need to be further deliberated upon.

 In her earlier statement Ms O'Connor said that "from our consultations there is no disagreement regarding the sexist language in Article 41.2.
 On this matter, everyone agrees.
 However once we move on from the sexist language and the positioning of women in the home, our discussions around Article 41.2 move quickly to complex choices and challenges."
-Does the National Women's Council favour amendment rather than deletion then?
+Does the National Women's Council of Ireland favour amendment rather than deletion then?